Killianoc/demo/README.md

 If maven is not installed, use the existing jar file in the directory "demo".
 1. Type "java -jar demo-1.0.0.jar C:/path/to/file" in the terminal window.
 2. Watch the output in the terminal window.

+Possible improvements:
+* Some parallel performance improvements could be made to enhance speed.
+* Satisfaction based on who you are sitting beside could be implemented.
+* Some code refactoring to make it clearer